dakimomo/DakiMomo/README.md

 # Hi there I'm Daki👋

-I am passionate about Software Engineering, Business Analytics, and Security Engineering with a commitment to creating innovative solutions that tackle real-world  problems while aligning with modern software development standards.
-My mission is to develop impactful systems that drive business value and contribute positively to society. <br> <br>
+I am passionate about Software Engineering, Business Analytics, and Security Engineering, committed to creating innovative solutions that tackle real-world problems while aligning with modern software development standards.
+My mission is to contribute to the development of impactful technical solutions that drive business value and contribute positively to society. <br> <br>

 - 🔭 Just finished my Honours in Information Systems at UCT